Paul Snider: Biography

-Snider was born in Vancouver.
-By the mid-1970s, he was a nightclub promoter and pimp.
+Snider was born in Vancouver to a Jewish family.
+By the mid-1970s he was a nightclub promoter and pimp.
 In 1977, he met Dorothy Stratten at a Vancouver-area Dairy Queen, where she was working part-time while still attending high school.
 In 1979, Snider sent professionally taken nude photographs of Stratten to Playboy magazine and she was chosen as a Playmate for the month of August that year.
 Snider and Stratten moved to Los Angeles and married on June 1 in Las Vegas.

 While Stratten worked as a "bunny" at the Century City Playboy Club, and was cast in a few television and film roles, Snider had engaged in numerous get-rich-quick schemes, including building and selling exercise benches.
 Stratten supported Snider financially throughout their short marriage.

 In 1980, Stratten was named Playboys Playmate of the Year and was cast in the movie They All Laughed (1981) directed by Peter Bogdanovich, with whom she began an affair.
 Stratten and Snider separated and he hired a private investigator to follow her.

-Murder of Stratten and Death
+Murder of Stratten and death

 On August 13, 1980 – the second anniversary of Stratten's first arrival in Los Angeles – Snider bought a used 12-gauge, pump-action shotgun from a private seller he found in a local classified ad.
 Later that evening in a conversation with friends, Snider described how he had purchased a gun that day and finished his story by declaring that he was "going to take up hunting."
 Snider casually brought up the subject of Playmates who had unexpectedly died; in particular, he spoke of Claudia Jennings, an actress and former Playmate of the Year who had been killed in a car accident the year before.
 Snider made several morbid remarks to his companions related to the problems at Playboy magazine caused by Jennings' death, including a comment about how the editors would pull nude photos of a dead Playmate from the next issue if there was time.

 Stratten arrived for her meeting with Snider at his rented West Los Angeles house at approximately noon on Thursday, August 14.
 She had spent the morning conferring with her business manager, and one of the topics the pair discussed was the amount of the property settlement Stratten would offer her estranged husband that afternoon.
 The police later found $1,100 in cash among Stratten's belongings in the house, which she had apparently brought for Snider as a down payment.
 Towards the end of her morning meeting, Stratten's business manager made an observation: that his young client could avoid spending any more time with Snider by handing off the remaining separation and divorce negotiations to her lawyer.
 Stratten replied that the process would go easier if she dealt with Snider personally, explaining that he was being nice about everything and finally adding, "I'd like to remain his friend."